-Slow Cooker Hawaiian Chicken Recipe
+Slow Cooker Hawaiian Pineapple Chicken

 Dinner that reminds me of dining outdoors in Hawaii with my toes in the sand and gentle waves crashing in the background is my kind of dinner.
 Especially if it’s ridiculously easy because my slow cooker does the work.